danny-avila/LibreChat/README.md

 - AI model selection (official ChatGPT API, BingAI, ChatGPT Free)
 - Create and Save custom ChatGPTs*

-^* ChatGPT can be 'customized' by setting a system prompt prefix and alternate 'role' to the API request
+^* ChatGPT can be 'customized' by setting a system message or prompt prefix and alternate 'role' to the API request

 [More info here](https://platform.openai.com/docs/guides/chat/instructing-chat-models).
 Here's an [example from this app.]()